zengbing15/lumos_doc/docs/preparation/hellolumos.md

 Step 3.
 Transfer 200 CKB from Alice to Bob.

-For more information, see [Transfer CKB in a Common Transaction](../tutorials/buildtransactions#transfer-ckb-in-a-common-transaction).
+For more information about building a common transaction by using Lumos, see [Transfer CKB in a Common Transaction](../tutorials/buildtransactions#transfer-ckb-in-a-common-transaction).

 ```javascript {1}
 > const txskeleton = await buildTXs.commonTransfer([alice.ADDRESS], bob.ADDRESS,20000000000n,10000000n,alice.PRIVATE_KEY);